Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 thanks john the ripper!

 ![](/images/discord-skids/2022-08-13-08-27-42.png)
 hacking noises intensify

 edit: john the ripper was too slow because it did not support GPU, I switched over to GPU brute forcing, since I had no luck using some of my wordlists

-I let it run on my laptop for a day, but didn't get very far
+I let it run on my laptop for a day, but didn't get very far.
+I have not done much password cracking before.

 ![](/images/discord-skids/2022-08-14-15-05-15.png)